Seafzz/PP2/README.md

 #Typing Speed Test

-This project is a typing speed application that fetches a random quote from an API. wich allows the user to type them as quickly and accurate as possible with a live feedback showing errors word per minute (WPM) and characthers per minute (CPM)
+This project is a typing speed game that fetches a random quote from an API. wich allows the user to type them as quickly and accurate as possible with a live feedback showing errors word per minute (WPM) and characthers per minute (CPM)